 Nailing the perfect fit for your bicycle is essential for comfort and safety, especially for longer rides.
 Most bicycles allow you to adjust the height of the saddle, but the Tern Link D8 lets you further tweak the position of the handlebars.
 This way, you can pick a more comfortable and upright position for long rides, or a lower, more aerodynamic one to go a little quicker.

-Designed in Germany, the Bolt Classic Foldable Bike is technologically advanced and designed with an ergonomic frame and sleek look.
-While it might be among the most affordable bikes on this list, its inclusion of disc brakes for safety and larger 20-inch wheels make it a smooth ride for the average cyclist.
+The Bolt Classic Foldable Bike is the most affordable on this list, but it’s still technologically advanced with its inclusion of disc brakes for safety and larger 20-inch wheels that provide a smoother ride.

 Image credits: Bolt

 As a key feature of any foldable bike, the Bolt Classic collapses small enough to take on the train or fit in your car boot.
-It also compacts quickly and easily within six seconds so you won’t catch weird looks as you stand at the entrance of the MRT station struggling to get things into place.
+It also compacts quickly and easily within 6 seconds so you won’t get weird looks as you stand at the entrance of the MRT station struggling to get things into place.

-It can be incredibly liberating to zip along scenic cycling routes, but you’ll have to dismount at some point to lift your bike over obstacles like kerbs and steps.
-But even if you’re not encountering flights of stairs on the regular, a lightweight bike can make minor inconveniences like folding and unfolding much more effortless.
+It can be incredibly liberating to zip along scenic cycling routes in Singapore, but you’ll have to dismount at some point to lift your bike over obstacles like kerbs and steps.
+Even if you’re not encountering flights of stairs on the regular, a lightweight bike can make minor inconveniences like folding and unfolding much more effortless.

 Decathlon is a haven for aspiring fitness enthusiasts, and they’ve partnered up with Taiwanese bicycle maker BTwin to bring their range of affordable rides to our shores.
-At $360, the BTwin Tilt 500 is a wallet-friendly option that even offers you seven gear speeds to deal with different slopes and terrain.
+At just under $400, the BTwin Tilt 500 is a wallet-friendly option that even offers you 7 gear speeds to deal with different slopes and terrain.

 Though its other features are rather typical, the BTwin Tilt series offers compatibility with Decathlon’s jaw-dropping range of bike accessories.
-From saddlebags to rear blinkers, you can even convert the Tilt 500 to carry more cargo with a fabric front basket ($15), rear pannier rack ($40), and a pair of 15L bags ($30) for more eco-friendly grocery runs.
+From saddlebags to rear blinkers, you can even convert the Tilt 500 to carry more cargo with a fabric front basket ($15.90) and a pair of 15L bags ($29.90) for more eco-friendly grocery runs.